Luizerko/minecraft_slam/sfm/README.md

 The matches produced by the k-NN algorithm are hypothetical.
 While they look similar in appearance, they may be geometrically impossible (like a pixel on the floor matched to a pixel on the ceiling).

 To filter these outliers, we impose a rigid geometric constraint: epipolar geometry.
-Consider a single 3D point $\boldsymbol{X}_1$ observed by two cameras with centers $\boldsymbol{C}_1$ and $\boldsymbol{C}_2$ (for simplicity, we treat camera 1 as the center of the universe, so the 3D point $\boldsymbol{X}_1$ is $\boldsymbol{X}_w$).
+Consider a single 3D point $\mathbf{X}_1$ observed by two cameras with centers $\mathbf{C}_1$ and $\mathbf{C}_2$ (for simplicity, we treat camera 1 as the center of the universe, so the 3D point $\mathbf{X}_1$ is $\mathbf{X}_w$).
 These three points form a triangle in 3D space.
 This triangle lies on a specific 2D plane called the epipolar plane.
 This coplanarity allows us to derive a strict algebraic relationship between the projection of the point in image 1 and image 2.

 <div align="center">
     <br>